XanDDemoX/ESOPlayerPort/README.md

 Type into chat / console window:

-/goto - opens a menu with travel options
+/goto - opens the current travel options menu.

 /goto LocationName - attempts to travel to given location name via a player in your guild